German Tenses: A Strangely Familiar World for English Speakers

 The Present Tense

 The simple present tense in German is much like the present tense in English.
-It’s constructed with a very simple modification of the verb stem, and it refers to actions happening at the moment of speech.
+It’s constructed by adding on endings to the verb stem, and it refers to actions happening at the moment of speech.

 But you can’t just pretend it’s the English present.